sholtomaud/phd/Literature Review/litrev.md

 # Abstract

 A review was conducted of literature with the aim of gathering requirements for a system of risk governance applied to groundwater and Coal Seam Gas operations.
 The review covers both current concepts and models regarding the governance of risk within Australia, and also the type of technology and development methods which might be used to accommodate the identified requirements.
-It was found that there are many different approaches to risk that are relevant to a governance system, increasing the complexity of development and that traditional methods of system development are costly and may not meet requirements.
+It was found that there are many different approaches to risk that are relevant to a governance system, and that these increase the complexity of development.
+Moreover, that the legacy methods of system development are costly and have not meet user requirements.

 # Purpose and Goals